Pavesoft/react-native-boilerplate-pavesoft/README.md

 ### Navigation

 - [React Navigation:](https://reactnavigation.org/docs/getting-started) Routing and navigation for Expo and React Native apps.
-(Implemented in `features/navigation` branch)

 ### Styling and UI